Updated March 5, 2023

 When costs are similar, going with a junk removal service may be the better option.

-Never dispose of large amounts of demolition debris in the household trash cart (weekly trash pick-up service).
+Never dispose of large amounts of demolition debris in your household trash bin.

 This is not only bad for the environment, but it’s also prohibited in most locations around the country.